Teva Pharmaceuticals

-Teva's facilities are located in Israel, North America, Europe, Australia, and South America.
-Teva shares are listed on the Tel Aviv Stock Exchange.
+Teva is listed on the Tel Aviv Stock Exchange and the New York Stock Exchange.
+Its manufacturing facilities are located in Israel, North America, Europe, Australia, and South America.
 The company is a member of the Pharmaceutical Research and Manufacturers of America (PhRMA).

+Teva Pharmaceuticals is the largest generic drug manufacturer in the world.
+Overall, Teva is the 26th largest pharmaceutical company in the world.
+Teva has a history of legal trouble in relation to collusion and price-fixing to inflate prices for drugs.
+In 2023, Teva paid the largest fine to date for a domestic antitrust cartel in relation to a criminal investigation by the US Department of Justice into the company's price-fixing.

+One of its early shareholders, after the company was quoted on the Tel Aviv exchange, was the late British press tycoon Robert Maxwell.

 History

 Salomon, Levin, and Elstein

-Teva's earliest predecessor was SLE, Ltd., a wholesale drug business founded in 1901 in Jerusalem, which at that time was part of the Ottoman Empire's Mutasarrifate of Jerusalem.
+Teva's earliest predecessor was SLE, Ltd., a wholesale drug business founded in 1901 in Ottoman Empire's Mutasarrifate of Jerusalem.
 SLE Ltd. took its name from the initials of its three cofounders: Chaim Salomon, Moshe Levin and Yitschak Elstein, and used camels to make deliveries.
-During the 1930s, new immigrants from Europe founded several pharmaceutical companies including Teva ("nature" in Hebrew) and Zori.
+During the 1930s, new immigrants from Europe founded several pharmaceutical companies including Teva and Zori.
 In the 1930s, Salomon, Levin, and Elstein Ltd. also founded Assia, a pharmaceutical company.